How are catalytic converter stolen and how to prevent it?

 It can leave victims with four-figure bills to replace the catalytic converter and repair any damage to their car.
 Police can also fine motorists up to £1,000 if they're driving around in a vehicle with a missing catalytic converter, due to the unfiltered - and illegal - toxic gases being emitted into the air.

 A catalytic converter is a section of the exhaust system located underneath your car.
-They are fitted to the vast majority of petrol cars that have been manufactured since 1992, and most diesel cars produced after 2001.
+They’re fitted to the vast majority of petrol cars that have been manufactured since 1992, and most diesel cars produced after 2001, in other words, this part can be found in most combustion powered vehicles (including vans, buses and lorries).

 The job of the catalytic converter is to reduce the amount of harmful emissions coming out of the tailpipe.
 When the engine produces waste gases, they flow through the exhaust system and into the catalytic converter.
 A chemical reaction then takes place, 'cleaning' the gases before they exit the system into the air.